jamestheakston1/mathsuniversal.font/README.md

 3. Save it to your computer.
 4. Open the font from your file explorer
 5. It will open in Glyphs, you are now ready to enjoy the font and edit it!

+### Windows Guide

+1. Download the .otf file from the releases page on this repo, and use your preferred font editing program, such as Adobe Illustrator.